QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

-	exp_h2ascii               - adds HAWC2ASCII format to auto-export and post-export formats (only if HAWC2BINARY is not exported) exp_ascii                 - adds ASCII format to auto-export and post-export formats exp_fastbin               - adds FAST BINARY format to auto-export and post-export formats exp_cut_txt               - adds cut-plane txt format to auto-export and post-export formats exp_cut_vtu               - adds cut-plane vtu format to auto-export and post-export formats post_exp                  - export results and cut-planes from all FINISHED .qpr and .qpr1 files in all WORKING_DIR(s)
+	exp_h2ascii               - adds HAWC2ASCII format to auto-export and post-export formats (only if HAWC2BINARY is not exported) exp_ascii                 - adds ASCII format to auto-export and post-export formats exp_fastbin               - adds FAST BINARY format to auto-export and post-export formats exp_modal                 - exports modal frequencies (if a modal analysis was performed) during auto-export and post-export exp_cut_txt               - adds cut-plane txt format to auto-export and post-export formats exp_cut_vtu               - adds cut-plane vtu format to auto-export and post-export formats post_exp                  - export results and cut-planes from all FINISHED .qpr and .qpr1 files in all WORKING_DIR(s)